 “The government’s biggest priority now is to realize the inflows of Western investment and aid that have been among its main goals in implementing the reform process,” Eurasia Group, a New York-based political risk firm, said in a July 20 report.
 U.S. and European companies will face “strong competition” from those in Thailand, China, Japan and South Korea, it said.

 President Barack Obama this month authorized U.S. companies to invest in Myanmar for the first time in about 15 years, including with a state-run oil firm that opposition leader Aung San Suu Kyi urged multinationals to avoid.
 Thein Sein met Secretary of State Hillary Clinton at a July 13 business forum in Phnom Penh that included representatives from Google Inc., Goldman Sachs Group Inc., Boeing Co.
-(BA) and General Motors Co.
+(BA:US) and General Motors Co.

 Thailand, Myanmar’s second-biggest trading partner and investor, is home to about two million migrant laborers who crossed the 1,800-kilometer border looking for work.
 While the neighboring countries both have similar populations of about 64 million people, Thailand’s economy is about seven times bigger, according to International Monetary Fund estimates.